 Return from West Arm available any day, no bookings taken in advance you just turn up.

-11.00 am, 2.30 pm or 4.15 pm Boat West Arm to Manapouri, note their may be other departures available on the day, just turn up and check in at the West Arm Visitor Centre or down at the boats.
+11.00 am, or 4.15 pm Boat West Arm to Manapouri, note their may be other departures available on the day, just turn up and check in at the West Arm Visitor Centre or down at the boats.
 The skippers there will let you know the next available departure.
 This service is with Real Journeys.